“Ando, an amazingly talented and active writer, a woman who spent many years living as a lay Zen forest monk, in deep

 Ando.
 Spending five years living quietly in the forest, I learnt the Zen of forest, mountain and river, studied the poetry of the wind.

-I'm passionate about poetry, particularly Zen poetry, haiku, monoku, renku, cherita and free verse.
+I'm passionate about poetry, particularly Zen and Ch'an poetry, haiku, monoku, renku, free verse and fragments.
 A poet, I'm currently editing and designing the first of a series of collections of my own poetry.
 A longer term project is a haiku memoir I am writing of my forest years, The Forest.
 A series of poetry prints and broadsides is also in the pipeline.

 I'm writing a small number of courses, to share the process of haiku, contemplative poetry and writing, and Zen and Ch'an approaches.

 Work has begun on a poetry podcast.
 You can listen to the early cuts on Patreon.

 I write regularly on haiku for Naviar Records, and have a monthly column on creativity and human spirit for The Do Lectures.
 I'm responsible for haiku and content for BreatheSync app, and have written haiku and renku for Naviar Records.

 My haiku and renku have been published internationally in collections, and I'm looking forward to developing further collaborations and partnerships, and a poetry community.